nvartolomei/dotfiles/README.md

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
-(I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.
+Please note that all existing files will be overwritten by `bootstrap.sh` script.

 ```bash
 git clone https://github.com/nvartolomei/dotfiles.git && cd dotfiles && ./bootstrap.sh